 Thyroid Biopsy

-Fine needle aspiration (FNA) biopsy of the thyroid nodule is an aspiration of thyroid cells by using a very thin needle right through the skin.
-It is an outpatient procedure, and it is done in the office.
+Fine needle aspiration (FNA) biopsy of the thyroid nodule is the aspiration of thyroid cells using a very thin needle through the skin.
+It is an outpatient procedure performed in the office.
 The needle used is thinner than the one for drawing blood and is attached to a syringe to apply suction during the biopsy.
 It is a simple procedure, similar to drawing blood from your arm.

 THYROID BIOPSY

-• The average procedure time is approximately 30 minutes
+- The average procedure time is approximately a few minutes

-• If the patient is on Fish Oil, Vitamin E, Coumadin, or aspirin, it needs to be stopped for 5 days before the biopsy.
+- If the patient is on Fish Oil, Vitamin E, Coumadin, other blood thinners, or aspirin, it needs to be stopped for 5 days before the biopsy.

 Biopsy under ultrasound guidance